saqanj/Java-Editor/README.md

 - Project utilizes Gradle wrapper for integration and unit testing.
 Completed as a part of Trinity College's Data Structures and Algorithms course.
-- All classes implemented by me are properly Javadocumented with my name.
+- Implemented Classes:
+  - a
+  - a
+  - a
-- Source code is located under "src" file.
+- PS: Source code is located under "src" file!